 This content has been automatically translated from Ukrainian.

-Distributor this is a form of distribution - disk, flash drive, file, etc.
+Distribution is a form of distribution - disk, flash drive, file, etc.

-Each Linux distribution has its own characteristics, so before choosing a distribution, you should familiarize yourself with their features, functionality and requirements to find the one that best meets the needs of the user.
+Each Linux distribution has its own characteristics, so before choosing a distribution, it is worth familiarizing oneself with their features, functionality, and requirements to find the one that best meets the user's needs.

 This post doesn't have any additions from the author yet.